lucassabreu/clockify-cli/README.md

   -h, --help                  help for clockify-cli -t, --token string          clockify's token, can be generated here: https://clockify.me/user/settings#generateApiKeyBtn
       --trello-token string   trello's token
-  -w, --workspace string      workspace to be used
+  -u, --user-id string        user id from the token -w, --workspace string      workspace to be used

 Use "clockify-cli [command] --help" for more information about a command.